 Java Program to Handle Checked Exception

 Checked exceptions are the subclass of the Exception class.
-These types of exceptions occur during the compile time of the program.
-These exceptions can be handled by the try-catch block otherwise the program will give a compilation error.
+These types of exceptions need to be handled during the compile time of the program.
+These exceptions can be handled by the try-catch block or by using throws keyword otherwise the program will give a compilation error.

 ClassNotFoundException, IOException, SQLException etc are the examples of the checked exceptions.